mithi/robotics-blog/content/blog/bossy/13-coding-5.md

 > # 🎮 [Simple Receiver Code](https://github.com/mithi/bossy/tree/master/examples/bossy_simple_receiver/bossy_simple_receiver.ino)

-One of them is the test code to  be used by the receiving Arduino that prints the two-byte message it picks up.
+One of them is the test code to be used by the receiving Arduino.
+The receiver prints the two-byte message it picks up.
 This is the sample code to test if the receiver is successfully able to get transmitted message from the Bossy Controller

 ## Sketch 2: Bare minimum Transmitter Test Code

 > # 🎮 [Simple Transmitter Code](https://github.com/mithi/bossy/blob/master/examples/bossy_simple_transmitter/bossy_simple_transmitter.ino)

-This sketch communicates data wireless everytime Bossy detects a change.
+This sketch communicates data wireless every time Bossy detects a change from the user.
 It also prints this data in the Serial monitor.
 This sketch does NOT use the LED Matrix.

 Arduino Micro:
 ```